University of Chicago (East Asian Studies)

 ADHD was a major topic of discussion in many of the courses I took at the University of Virginia to obtain my teaching certification, including "The Exceptional Learner," "Characteristics of Emotional Disturbance and Behavior Difficulties," and "Behavior Management."
 The disorder was also highlighted in several seminars I attended at a national "Learning and the Brain" conference.
 My teaching experience has shown me that no two students with ADHD (or ADD) are exactly alike, and this has led me to develop multiple means of helping students to focus: self-talk, quick breaks with physical exercise, use of various organization schemes, code words agreed upon by student and teacher as reminders to focus, judicious use of instrumental music while completing seat-work, elimination of busy work, and development of more engaging lessons geared to students' attention spans, to name a few.
 I have also collected books written for students about ADHD, and I sometimes assign short readings from these books as part of study skills lessons.
 Students seem to appreciate books written not only ABOUT, but also FOR them.
 Many of these books contain short exercises for students to practice in class, then to observe the results in their learning.

 To be successful in algebra I, students must work hard in class and at home.
 They need to have organized notes and to refer to these notes when completing their work.
-They also should have access to alternative explanations of units they do not understand, as well as an appreciation of why certain material is being taught -- how it draws on what they learned in earlier years and acts as a foundation for the higher-level math they will encounter in high school, college, and careers.
+They also should have access to alternative explanations of units they do not understand, thought-provoking application problems, and an appreciation of why material is being taught -- how it draws on what they learned in earlier years and acts as a foundation for the higher-level math they will encounter in high school, college, and careers.
 I believe that I can motivate students to do the first of these; I can teach students organizational skills, and I can give students the explanations and tie-ins that they need.

 The Praxis test is a method of determining prospective teachers' basic qualifications in math and English.
 It is similar to the SAT, and probably less demanding than the SAT.
 Many students looking to teach elementary school and/or related arts courses (art, home ec, etc.) stumble on the math portion of the Praxis because they have not taken math courses in many years.
 I successfully tutored one such student in the summer of 2015; she passed the Praxis that fall.
 My methods included administering a practice test representing the major types of questions on the Praxis math, as indicated in a commercially published study guide for the test.
 I then offered explanations and practice problems in the areas causing the greatest difficulty for the student.
 I also used materials I had prepared for a study skills class in a public middle school to address test anxiety and to offer some "pointers" on how to approach the test.
 Finally, I administered another practice test and demonstrated to the student the great progress she had made.

 I have more than five years' experience teaching 7th and 8th grade math in public schools.
 These courses preceded Algebra I, and thus were the equivalent of pre-algebra.
 Also, having taught Algebra I for many years (qualifications included under that subject), I am aware of the knowledge that students need to succeed in Algebra.
-I incorporated this awareness into my pre-algebra classes, and I now incorporate it into the pre-algebra tutoring I have done.
+I incorporate this awareness into my pre-algebra instruction.
+I also use alternative explanations, real-world problems, games, and crafts to help students develop a deep understanding of how numbers work.
+I love math, and I try to kindle similar feelings in my students.

-Over the last year, I have helped several students prepare for the math portions of the SSAT, the SAT, and the PRAXIS tests.
+Over the last five years, I have helped students prepare for the math portions of the SSAT, the SAT, and the PRAXIS tests.
 In cases where students had taken the tests at least once prior to receiving my assistance, their scores on the second taking of the tests increased by at least 20%.
 In one case where the student had not previously taken the SAT test, her score fell within her targeted range of 500 or above.
-I have developed my own review materials, which target similar types of problems in appropriate groupings.
+I have developed review materials which target similar types of problems in appropriate groupings.
 I have also examined released SAT math tests, and I regularly provide student an analysis of the types of problems they are most likely to encounter.
 I also make use of review materials published by Kaplan, Princeton Review, and ETS.

-Over the last year, I have helped several students earn good SAT scores in reading and math.
+Over the last year, I have helped several students earn good SAT scores in reading.
 In cases where students had already attempted the SAT on one occasion, their scores increased by 100-150 points after working with me.
 The reading portion of this test requires students to read quickly but carefully.
-Success on this part requires strategic annotations of passages and careful -- but speedy --consideration of answer choices.
-With practice, students can improve their ability to comprehend and respond to what they read.
+Success requires strategic annotations of passages and careful -- but speedy -- consideration of answer choices.
+By providing structured practice with the type of material included in the SAT reading test, I help students to improve their ability to comprehend and respond to what they read.

 The certification program that I completed in 2001 at the University of Virginia qualified me to teach special education classes for students in grades K-12 with specific learning disabilities and emotional disturbance.
 I was steadily employed from 2001 to 2014, teaching classes for students with LD and ED in Fairfax County, Shenandoah County, and Warren County, all in Virginia.
 My classes also included students with autism, Asperger's Syndrome, ADHD, and hearing loss.
 In addition, I have successfully completed continuing education courses offered by these jurisdictions and by James Madison University that addressed various topics related to students with special needs,; these courses enabled me to keep abreast of current research and practices in special education, and allowed me to retain my certification through 2018.

 Consideration of alternative study skills was part of several courses required at the University of Virginia to earn my state certification to teach K-12 students with disabilities.
-I put this learning into practice in courses titled "Resource" or "Basic Skills" at Luther Jackson Middle School in Fairfax and Strasburg High School in Shenandoah, for a total of 7 years.
-I also developed a formal curriculum for Basic Skills at Jackson that included units on types of learners, organization, time management, note-taking, managing homework, preparing for tests, and doing a research project.
+I put this learning into practice in courses titled "Resource" or "Basic Skills" in Fairfax, Shenandoah, and Warren Counties in Virginia.
+I developed a formal curriculum for Basic Skills that included units on types of learners, organization, time management, note-taking, managing homework, preparing for tests, and doing a research project.
 No two students are alike, but one of the many study skills I have worked on with students is usually helpful to new students.
 And if not ... we develop new ones!